iddv/bug-free-pancake/README.md

 2. Log in to the [AWS Amplify Console](https://console.aws.amazon.com/amplify/home)
 3. Click "New app" → "Host web app"
 4. Connect your repository and branch
-5. Configure build settings with the following build commands:
+5. Configure build settings with the following build commands or use the included `amplify.yml` file

 ```bash
 # Build commands for Next.js on Amplify